 - Attribution and analytics: tie activity to pipeline

-Multi-touch attribution emphasizing assist metrics for long cycles.
+Multi-touch attribution emphasizing assist metrics for long cycles is crucial for B2B tech.
 Key metrics: influenced pipeline (opportunities touched by organic or partner channels), win velocity (days from first content touch to opportunity creation), cost per influenced deal.

 Technical checklist: UTM discipline, CRM lead source fields, server-side tracking for offline conversions (RFQs, scheduled audits).
 Weekly dashboards answering: which offers create SQLs, which accounts engage repeatedly, what channels shorten sales cycles.